dOrgTech/LL-DAO/README.md

 -   Maintenance: Tax Forms, Annual Reports

-### DAO Creator Tool
+### LL-DAO Web App

-Build a dApp that leverages the templating framework and existing DAO platforms to enable the formation of Limited Liability DAOs.
+Build a dApp that leverages the templating framework and existing DAO platforms to enable the formation, operation and maintenance of Limited Liability DAOs.

--   Integrate with dOrg's [DAOcreator](https://dorg.tech/#/) (currently Pre-alpha)
+-   Integrate formation steps with dOrg's [DAOcreator](https://dorg.tech/#/) (currently Pre-alpha)
+-   Integrate operation and maintenace processes into an open-source DAO management U.I., such as DAOstack's [Alchemy](https://alchemy.daostack.io)

 #### User-flow for MVP: